Written by:

 Those helping older relatives know the struggle: they must ensure their family members visit the doctor, eat balanced meals (beyond pocketfuls of Werther’s Originals), and take proper care of themselves, all without stripping them of their autonomy.

 Engaging your older employees to use their health plan involves a similar balancing act: you must meet their unique health and communication needs while preserving their sense of dignity and self-worth.
 If they feel judged or disrespected, they may resist benefits support, leading to underutilization.
-This can result in missed diagnoses, turning minor issues into major emergencies, significantly lowering their productivity and presenteism.
+This can result in missed diagnoses, turning minor issues into major emergencies, significantly lowering their productivity and presenteeism.

 But rather than trying to achieve this balance on your own, you should consider turning to benefits experts–specialists who help steer employees to smarter health benefits decisions.
 Benefits experts are well-versed in helping older employees understand and optimize their health plans, without speaking down to them.
 They can develop strategies that address the complex needs of older employees, ensuring they can make informed decisions and fully engage with their plan.
 Such targeted solutions will ultimately foster a more inclusive, productive and overall effective work environment.